 Leading pediatric research and care with innovative basic laboratory, translational, and clinical research programs spanning all pediatric divisions and subspecialties.

-Using state-of-the-art technologies to conduct innovative imaging translational and clinical research broadly related to pediatrics.
+Using state-of-the-art technologies to conduct safe, effective diagnostic imaging for children and innovative research broadly related to pediatrics.

 Investigating innovative surgical procedures unique to children, and conducting laboratory, translational, and clinical research into the basic mechanisms of diseases requiring surgery and studying a variety of treatment approaches.